 On the other hand, there are those that are more independent and may dislike the feeling of being micromanaged and resent feeling forced to do their work in specific ways.

 Just as a tried and true practice may be an obstacle to continuous improvement, these types of employees may also be an obstacle by not following the strategic plan.
-The importance of planning and incorporation of adaptive thinking development within an organization’s education system is critical.
+The importance of planning and incorporating adaptive thinking development within an organization’s education system is critical.

-If strategic leaders want to modernize their organization, they must recognize the associated challenges and incorporate an education program which develops the ability think critically and adaptively, and lessen organizational anxiety.
+Suppose strategic leaders want to modernize their organization.
+In that case, they must recognize the associated challenges and incorporate an education program that develops the ability to think critically and adaptively and lessen organizational anxiety.